qjetha/multract/README.md

 See the help file for more information and examples.

 To use:
-(1) Download the multract .ado file
+(1) Download the multract repository
-(2) Save the downloaded file into your Stata personal folder
+(2) Save the downloaded file into your Stata personal folder (3) Use the multract as a normal Stata command, following the syntax outlined in the help file

 This program is still in beta testing.
 Please report all bugs to: qayam.jetha@idinsight.org.
 Soon a certification script will be created.